mankar1257/FACE_SONG_API/README.md

 ## Getting Started

-In order to mimic the project, you need to have

-  1. an AWS account (free tier )
+In order to mimic the project, you need to have an AWS account

-  2. A basic understanding of AWS services ( s3, Sagemaker, Lambda, API gateway, Cloud9 .. )

-  3. Understanding of Machine learning and deep learning

 Before we start, prepare the following: